TenebrisNoctua/PluginEssentials/docs/api-reference/studio-components/members/BoxBorder.md

 ```lua
 function BoxBorder(Scope: Scope): (props: BoxBorderProperties) -> Frame
 ```
-Initializes the BoxBorder component and returns a new function to create an instance of the component.
+Initializes the component and returns a new function to create that component, which is a box border that is around the child components.

 ## Default Syntax